swent-epfl/public/README.md

 In other words, half the course grade is based on your team's performance and half on your individual performance.
 > However, if _Project<sub>indiv</sub>_ &lt; 4, then the course grade = 25% _Exam_ + 75% _Project<sub>indiv</sub>_.

-Late submissions will be penalized 2% per hour of lateness (e.g., a 1-day late submission will carry a 48% penalty).
+Late submissions in the project will be penalized 2% per hour of lateness (e.g., a 1-day late submission will carry a 48% penalty).
 This policy applies to both individual and team deliverables.
 Early submissions are encouraged but cannot receive bonus points, as per EPFL policy.

 ## Workload